 Qurban Qurban [Udhiyah] is MAA's primary humanitarian food aid program that we've been implementing worldwide since 1989.
-This year, we have the following Qurban/Udhiyah options: $105 FRESH QURBAN in 20+ countries: Livestock is sacrificed at the point of distribution and fresh meat is given to the beneficiaries immediately. $175 CRISIS ZONE QURBAN Australian high-quality meat delivered canned and frozen for Syrian & Palestinian refugees, and in inside Lebanon. $295 EMERGENCY QURBAN EXCLUSIVELY for Palestinians, Syrian refugees, and for Uyghur Refugees in Turkey.
-This year, we also have 3 additional options for you to gain even more rewards.
-These are Qurban for the Ummah, Eid Gifts for Children and Family Food Packs.
-Why Choose Your Qurban through MAA?
+This year, we have the following options: FRESH Qurban: You can choose the Qurban Where Needed $90 option and we'll distribute it to those in need in Asia and Africa, OR you can choose an individual country.
+In all cases, livestock is sacrificed at the point of distribution and fresh meat is given to the beneficiaries immediately.
+FROZEN Qurban: Livestock is sacrificed in Australia, and sent frozen in boxes to Lebanon where it will be distributed to those in need in Lebanon and Syrian refugees.
+CROWDFUND a Fresh Qurban: Donate and help us feed our brothers and sisters in countries like Yemen, Syria, Bangladesh (Rohingya) and Lebanon where Qurban is expensive.
+Together, we can bring joy to more beneficiaries this Eid!
+You can also donate Eid Gifts for Children and Feed a family for Eid.
 QURBAN FAQ: Qs.
 What are the rules for Qurban livestock shares?
 1 Sheep or Goat = 1 Qurban 1 Cow = 7 Qurban Shares (One Qurban is 1/7th of the share) Qs.
 What day will the Qurban be performed?
 Qurbani will take place on the first, second, and third days of Eid.
 It is advisable to donate your Qurban as soon as you can and no later than the third day of Eid [13th Dhul Hijjah] before Maghrib.
 Qs.
 Is there an admin fee included in the Qurban pricing?
-To ensure we continue to maintain the highest quality Qurban practices, a low admin fee is necessary to cover the cost of staff, slaughter, distribution and in case of Frozen/Canned Qurban for the packing and transportation.
+To ensure we continue to maintain the highest quality Qurban practices, a low admin fee is necessary to cover the cost of staff, slaughter, distribution and in case of Frozen Qurban for the packing and transportation.
 Qs.
-Can you provide more information about Fresh Qurban for Palestine, Uyghur and Syrian refugees?
-This year, we are offering a limited number of Fresh Qurban exclusively for Palestinians, Uyghur and Syrian refugees.
-The cost of $295 is higher than the other options due to the difficulty in performing Qurban in these areas and because of the ongoing conflict and crisis but imagine their joy when they receive your Qurban donation!
-Qs.
-How does the Canned Qurban work?
-The animals are sacrificed in Australia and the meat is cooked and canned in New Zealand.
-Each can contains around 425g of meat and approximately 16-17 cans equal 1 sheep/goat, after the deboning, cleaning and cooking is done.
-The Qurban cans are then transported and distributed to the needy.
-This makes it easy for beneficiaries to consume the food when they want, also making it the most viable solution for Syrian refugees in the camps.
-The amount of $175 for Ready-to-Eat Canned Qurban will include around 16-17 cans which is equivalent to 1 sheep/goat.
-Qs.
 How does the Frozen Qurban work?
 Frozen meat is cut into 6 pieces, and shipped in separate cartons to its intended destination via refrigerated containers.
 The beneficiaries will receive frozen meat.
 Qs.
 How do you select who to distribute the Qurban to?
 In every country that we conduct Qurban in, it is distributed to the most vulnerable people; this includes widows, orphans, the elderly, internally displaced persons, and the poor.
 Qs.
-Which countries will MAA be distributing Qurban in 2020?
-Fresh Qurban: Bangladesh, Cambodia, Fiji, Ghana, India, Indonesia, Jordan, Pakistan, Palestine, Samoa, Solomon Islands, Somalia, Tonga, Uganda, Vanuatu, Syrian refugees*, Palestinian refugees*, Uyghur refugees*.
-Crisis Zone Qurban (Canned & Frozen Qurban): Syrian and Palestinian refugees, and in Lebanon * Fresh Qurban for is $295 per order. ** List of countries can change depending on various factors.
+Which countries will MAA be distributing Qurban in 2021?
+Fresh Qurban [Where Needed] & Crowdfund a Qurban **: Ghana, India, Indonesia, Pakistan, Uganda, Malawi, Yemen, Syria, Bangladesh (Rohingya) and Lebanon Frozen Qurban: In Lebanon, for locals and for Syrian refugees in Lebanon ** List of countries can change depending on various factors.
 Qs.
-Can you give me more details about the new option called 'Qurban for the Ummah'?
-'Qurban for the Ummah' is going further with your Qurban, and following the Sunnah of our beloved Prophet Muhammad (SAW).
-He used to give Qurbani on behalf of his family and also on behalf of the Ummah.
-This Qurban, why not follow the Sunnah and donate an additional Qurban for the Ummah, in addition to your own sacrifice?
-The extra sacrifice will mean more of our most needy brothers and sisters will enjoy a nutritious meal with fresh meat during Eid.
-Qs.
 How can we be sure that the Qurban is taking place as promised?
 Alhumdulillah, since 1989 we've been succesfully conducting Qurban around the world and each year, we strive hard to continue exceeding the expectations of our donors when it comes to quality, transparency, accountability and reporting.
-MAA staff from Australia travel to monitor our Qurban Program around the world, to ensure that all Islamic requirements are met and to guarantee that your donations make the maximum impact.
 As part of our commitment to be transparent and accountable, we will always share Qurban updates and progress reports with you as they happen either on our website or via email and social media.
 Please do not forget to Like and Follow our Facebook page, Instagram, and Youtube pages for all updates.
+Note: MAA will make every effort to allocate your donation as per your preference.
+In rare cases, for reasons outside our control (e.g. to meet Shariah requirements, COVID restrictions, Government restrictions, etc.), we may not be able to implement a project within a reasonable time.
+Once all options have been exhausted (or after a specified time), MAA may reallocate your donation to a similar cause or project (without affecting the donation type, i.e. Zakah will only be used as Zakah, Qurban donations only for Qurban distribution, Emergency Aid as Emergency Aid, etc.).
 MAA International is accredited by the Australian Government's Department of Foreign Affairs & Trade [DFAT] and is a full member of ACFID and ACNC.
 All our projects are monitored and audited.
 For further information, please view our recently released 2019 Annual Report.
-2019 Qurban Report This year, share your qurban with Australia's Trusted Charity.
-Make the right choice today.
+This year, fulfil your qurban with Australia's Trusted Charity.